 At the discretion of the BOD, the editor can be paid a stipend whose sole purpose is to buy release time from their normal duties to work on the journal.
-This stipend can only be used to cover salaries, e.g., buy an editor out of a course by hiring a replacement instructor, hire a graduate student or postdoc to cover part of an editor's existing grant, pay the salary of a part-time editorial assistant, or to pay the editor's summer salary.
+This stipend can only be used to cover salaries, e.g., buy an editor out of a course by hiring a replacement instructor, hire a graduate student or postdoc to cover part of an editor's existing grant, pay the salary of a part-time editorial assistant, or to pay the editor's summer salary, or travel associated with the Editor's duties, such as attendance of the SWS Annual meeting and presentations at meetings that promote the journal.
 This stipend cannot exceed 20% of the editor's salary, excluding benefits, at the start of a contract.
 This contract will be in the form of a grant to the institution that employs the editor-in-chief.